Healthy Eating, Healthy Habits

 A Step in the Right Direction

 And the program could not have come at a better time for Fridley.
-Prior to Director Mueller applying, district officials were already looking to renovate their kitchen facilities and had plans for major maintenance on equipment that was at least 50 years old.
+Prior to Director Mueller applying, district officials had already started renovating their kitchen facilities and had plans for major maintenance on equipment that was at least 50 years old.
 “We’d been looking at scratch cooking and all those pieces, but how do you actually get that delivered in your schools in an operation that’s sustainable?”
 Director Hammer questioned.
-The answer would come through CAF’s assessment, which offered a lense through which Director Hammer and the rest of the district could see things from a fresh yet comprehensive perspective.
+The answer would come through CAF’s assessment, which offered a lens through which Director Hammer and the rest of the district could see things from a fresh yet comprehensive perspective.

 At the start of the program, the district’s operational model involved a combination of simple scratch cooking and heat-and-serve, requiring some but not all the equipment it takes to successfully execute a scratch-cook model.
 Not only did the district have to think about equipment and their facilities but the program also demonstrated how items like financial tracking and standard operating procedures could help them further enhance their program.
 But not all of this was easy.
 “Sometimes it’s hard work to do what’s right for kids instead of just doing the easy thing.
 That was the nice thing about the grant,” Mueller says.
 “The Chef Ann Foundation made us realize that there are steps to perfecting this and it’s going to take a while, so [we shouldn’t] beat ourselves up.”